Sanctions for particularly serious cases

 Back to top

-Sexual offences include accessing, viewing, or any other offence relating to images or videos involving child sexual abuse or exploitation.
-These types of offences gravely undermine patients’ and the public’s trust in nurses, midwives and nursing associates.
+• Convictions for sexual offences including rape, sexual assault, sexual harassment and accessing, viewing, or any other offence relating to images or videos involving child sexual abuse or exploitation.
+These types of offences gravely undermine the public’s trust in nurses, midwives and nursing associates.
 Some offences relating to images or videos of child sexual abuse are considered more serious than others in the criminal courts.
-However, in fitness to practise, any conviction relating to images or videos involving child sexual abuse is likely to involve a fundamental breach of the public’s trust in nurses, midwives and nursing associates.
+However, in fitness to practise, any conviction relating to images or videos involving child sexual abuse is likely to raise fundamental questions about the ability of the nurse, midwife or nursing associate to uphold the standards and values set out in the Code.

 Cases involving criminal convictions or cautions